Galileo88/Galileos-Planet-Pack/README.md

 * Fined tuned some scatterer settings

+* adjust heightmap and ground scatter render altitude

 * Completely new Hadrian

-* Changed heightmaps for Gratian and Niven to reflect the colormap more precisely
+* Changed heightmaps for Gratian and Niven to reflect the surface more precisely

 * Changed atmoshperes on Augustus, Tarsiss and Hadrian